LucaBongiorni/qenum/README.md

 •	Enumerates shares, attemps to mount shares and dir

-•	Enumerates user accounts which have a description field which is not empty usernames and descriptions saved to file for analysis
+•	Enumerates user accounts which have a description field which is not empty, usernames and descriptions saved to file for analysis

 Username Gathering